wavemaker/docs/learn/how-tos/user-driven-dynamic-roles.md

 7. Set the permissions to the logged-in user object.
 8. Admin can change the role-permission mapping from the User Role Management page, which allows you to modify permissions to the respective user.
 9. If the application requires new permission, you can define it on the WaveMaker security tab.
-10. Insert the same permission on the Permissions table, and admin can map the new permission on the User Role Management page.
+10. Insert the same permission on the Permissions table, and the admin can map the new permission on the User Role Management page.

 ### Example